gabrielcuvillier/arxwasm/README.md

 Arx Libertatis project have been chosen because it is an open source project that fit this size requirement, with added bonus to have most of its dependencies already ported to Native Client.

-Also, it is a game I enjoyed a while back..
+Also, it is a game I enjoyed in the 2000's..

 ### 'Mouselook' is unusable!